BCom 1st Year Business and Business Environment Notes Study Material

 MACRO ENVIRONMENT

-(a) The economic structure that is adopted by a country as capitalistic, socialistic or mixed economy.
+(a) The economic structure that is adopted by a country as capitalistic, socialistic, or mixed economy.

-(d) Economic policies—Monetary, Industrial, Fiscal etc.
+(d) Economic policies—Monetary, Industrial, Fiscal, etc.

-(ii) Political-Legal Environment: Political environmental factors refer to the factors which are related to the management of public affairs and their impact on the business of an organisation.
+(ii) Political-Legal Environment: Political environmental factors refer to the factors which are related to the management of public affairs and their impact on the business of an organization.
 It is closely related to the economic system and economic policy.

 There are some important factors and influences operating in the technological environment: